isu-digital/digital.lib/pages/collaborate.md

 permalink: /collaborate.html
 nav_order: 3
 ---

-{% include jumbotron.html heading = "Our Expertise" text = "We specialize in a variety of digital methods and skills including GIS, text analysis, data visualization, digital storytelling, static web development, and digital pedagogy." %}
+{% include jumbotron.html heading="Our Expertise" text="We specialize in a variety of digital methods and skills including GIS, text analysis, data visualization, digital storytelling, static web development, and digital pedagogy." %}

 ## Teaching and Learning
 <a name="teaching-and-learning"></a>
 <div class="row">